bertBruynooghe/ReallyCare/readme.md

 ## TODO

-* check how log a session is valid, and see if we can keep the session open all the time
+* check how long a session is valid, and see if we can keep the session open all the time
 * authentication; if possible reuse the username/login of the original app
 * authentication: remember me?
 * d3